ohnickmoy/Pyramid_Frontend/README.md

 Pyramid was my final project during my time at Flatiron School.
 This is the repo for frontend side of this project.
 It takes inspiritation from the [GZCL Linear Progression](http://swoleateveryheight.blogspot.com/2014/07/the-gzcl-method-simplified_13.html) weightlifting program.
 Come check it out!

+# Video Walkthrough

+Watch this [video](https://www.youtube.com/watch?v=-inkiHxGZGI&t=7s) to see a walkthrough of the project

 ##  Motivations

 Weightlifting has been one of my growing hobbies for a while now and this training program helped me get stronger pretty quickly when I was starting out.